coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 * We want to use Responsibility Driven Design and mock collaborators
   - Tell don't ask
   - But don't mock internals

+You do not mock the internals or implementation details, so couple to the implementation details with the mocks, mock other ports and other publics (APIs).